About Shan Jiang

 Mr. Jiang is an active film musician.
 His latest movie recordings including Steven Spielberg's "Light Between Ocean" and "Adventure of Tintin" and Ben Stiller's "Zoolander 2".

-Mr. Jiang is currently the music director of the New England Youth Symphony and he will lead the symphony to perform in the United Nation and the Carnegie in 2016.
+Mr. Jiang is currently the music director of the New England Youth Symphony and he leads the symphony to perform in the David Geffen Hall, United Nations, Carnegie Hall, Yale Woolsey Hall and many senior and community centers in the New England Area.

 about Qi Liu